 Lisa Smith has over twenty years of experience working in the human services field, specifically working with individuals who are struggling with substance use and criminal histories.
-She has been employed with Piedmont Community Services since 2011 as the CRP program manager.
-Prior to employment with PCS, she was an adult probation and parole officer with the Virginia Department of Correction for 12 years.
-Through mentorships and collaboration with community partners, under Lisa’s leadership, CRP was developed into the program it is today.
-CRP has gained state, regional and national attention.
+She has been employed with Piedmont Community Services since 2011 as the CRP Program Manager.
+Prior to employment with PCS, she served for 12 years as an adult probation and parole officer with the Virginia Department of Correction’s.
+Under Lisa’s leadership, developing mentor-ships and collaboration with community partners, CRP was developed into the program it is today.
+CRP has gained state, regional, and national attention.
 Lisa truly believes that people can and do recover from substance use disorder.

 Lisa is a graduate of Old Dominion University with a degree in Criminal Justice.
-She is Certified Substance Abuse Counselor.
-She has a certificate from Duke University in non-profit management.
-She is a Board Member with the Anchor Commission and Southern Area Agency on Agency.
-And, she is a member of the Martinsville-Henry County-Patrick County Re-entry Council and the Martinsville-Henry County Human Resources Association.
+She is a Certified Substance Abuse Counselor.
+She is Certified in Non-Profit Management through Duke University.
+Lisa sits on two boards; The Anchor Commission and Southern Area Agency on Aging.
+She is also a member of the Martinsville-Henry County-Patrick County Re-entry Council, and the Martinsville-Henry County Human Resources Association.
 In her down time, Lisa enjoys spending time with her family and improving her culinary skills.

 John Luther started with the Community Recovery Program in April 2015.
-He brought his experience from working as at Trinity Support Services.
-He also had experience working in the Department of Corrections.
-John serves as a case manager/employment specialist at CRP.
-He uses his training and knowledge to help individuals locate employment and find available treatment options.
-He assist the participants with providing support to help in their path to recovery.
+With him, he brought his experience working in the mental health field, through Trinity Support Services.
+John also has experience working in the Department of Corrections.
+John serves as a Case Manager/Employment Specialist at CRP.
+John assists individuals with support on their pathway to recovery, using his combined training, and knowledge to assist them in finding treatment options, and gain employment.

-John received his bachelor’s degree in human services from Old Dominion University.
-He enjoys hiking and spending time outdoors with his family.
+John received a Bachelor’s degree in Human Services from Old Dominion University.
+In his spare time, John enjoys hiking and spending time outdoors with his family.

 Jacqueline “Jackie” Scales

-Since 2018, Jackie has been a peer support specialist with CRP.
-As a peer support specialist with CRP, she provides one-on-one peer mentoring, support on recovery related activities, and guidance on developing a wellness plan and a relapse prevention plan.
-She provides support to the women and to the men who resident in the recovery residential program.
-In addition to the supporting the individual enrolled in CRP, she facilitates the recovery group at the Franklin County Jail to the inmates enrolled in the Bridging the Gap program.
-Jackie uses her training as a Certified Wellness Recovery Action Plan (WRAP) to assist individuals who attend the Pathways to Recovery Center.
+Since 2018, Jackie has been a Peer Support Specialist with CRP.
+As a Peer Support Specialist, she provides one-on-one peer mentoring, supporting individuals with recovery related activities, as well as providing guidance in developing wellness, relapse and prevention plans to the men and women who reside in the residential homes.
+In addition to supporting those enrolled in CRP, she facilitates the recovery group at the Franklin County Jail, through the Bridging the Gap program.
+Jackie utilizes her training as a Certified Wellness Recovery Action Planner (WRAP), to assist those who attend the Pathways to Recovery Center.

-Irma Preston is employed at CRP as the transportation specialist.
-As the transportation specialist, Irma provides transportation support by providing the individuals with transportation to interviews, appointments, and to jobs.
-While transporting, Irma uses her excellent communication skills to provide the participants with hope and with encouragement as they make major life changes of reframing from drug use and re-entering the workforce.
+Irma Preston is the Transportation Specialist here at CRP.
+Irma provides transportation support; by assuring individuals get to their various appointments, and places of employment.
+She does this while using her excellent communication skills, to provide hope and encouragement to individuals, helping them navigate the major life changes of refraining from drug use and re-entering the workforce.
 Irma is a retired correctional officer and court security officer with the Henry County Sheriff’s Department.
-Irma attended Winston-Salem Business School and she graduated from Radford and from Salem Police Academes.
+Irma attended Winston-Salem Business School, as well as graduating from Radford and Salem Police Academies.